Nerja: Popular impact

 Nerja has been a source of inspiration for expatriate writers and artists, such as Scottish novelist Joan Lingard and French-born author André Launay; Jorge Guillén and Federico García Lorca were long-time visitors and residents of the town.

 The town was also the main setting for the filming of Verano azul (translated as Blue Summer), a popular Spanish television series later exported to several countries.
 A replica of the boat featured in the series can be found in a park of the same name as the series, near the centre of town.

-In popular fiction, The Enigmatic Mr Phelps (pub.1997-2003-2005), which combines the first two international crime fiction novels in a continuing series, along with a screenplay, Mr Phelps, in 2016, are set in Nerja during the mid 1990s.
-Co-written by award-winning Canadian film director and screenwriter Jason C. Bourque, it was created for a film adaptation by Canada-based English international crime writer David B. Green.
-The stories include many references to Nerja and the Axarquia region, focusing on a fictional bar/restaurant located on c/Carabeo.
-The fictional character of Phelps is often confused with the real life of the author, who himself lived in Nerja between 1995 and 1998.

 In October 2005, two episodes of the British television soap opera Emmerdale were set in Spain, featuring the characters of Eric Pollard, Carl King, and the Dingle family.
 Filming took place in Nerja.
 Broadcast in November that year, the second episode was an hour-long special, and acknowledged the town on the end credits.